Centralia, Pennsylvania

-Centralia (/sɛnˈtreɪliə/ sen-TRAY-li-ə) is a borough and near-ghost town in Columbia County, Pennsylvania, United States.
-It is part of Northeastern Pennsylvania.
-Its population declined from 1,000 in 1980 to five residents in 2020 because a coal mine fire has been burning beneath the borough since 1962.
+Centralia (/sɛn.ˈtreɪ.li.ə/, sen-TRAY-li-ə) is a borough and near-ghost town in Columbia County, Pennsylvania, United States, part of Northeastern Pennsylvania.
+Its population declined from 1,000 in 1980 to five residents in 2020 because of a coal mine fire burning beneath the borough since 1962.
 Centralia, part of the Bloomsburg–Berwick metropolitan area, is the least-populated municipality in Pennsylvania.
 It is completely surrounded by Conyngham Township.

 All real estate in the borough was claimed under eminent domain in 1992 and condemned by the Commonwealth of Pennsylvania.
 Centralia's ZIP Code was discontinued by the Postal Service in 2002.
 State and local officials reached an agreement with the then seven remaining residents on October 29, 2013, allowing them to remain in Centralia until their deaths, after which the rights to their houses will be taken through eminent domain.
 As of 2020, only five residents remain.

 History

 Early history

-Many of the Native American tribes in what is now Columbia County sold the land that makes up Centralia to colonial agents in 1749 for £500.
+Several Native American tribes in what is now Columbia County sold much of the land in Northeastern Pennsylvania, including the Centralia valley, to colonial agents in 1749 for £500.
 In 1770, during the construction of the Reading Road, which stretched from Reading to Fort Augusta (present-day Sunbury), settlers surveyed and explored the land.
 A large portion of the Reading Road was developed later as Route 61, the main highway east into and south out of Centralia.

 In 1793, Robert Morris, a hero of the Revolutionary War and a signatory of the Declaration of Independence, acquired a third of Centralia's valley land.
 When he declared bankruptcy in 1798, the land was surrendered to the Bank of the United States.
 A Philadelphia based sea captain, trader and banker who had been born in France, named Stephen Girard, purchased Morris' lands for $30,000, including 68 tracts east of Morris'.
 He had learned that there was anthracite coal in the region.

 The Centralia coal deposits were largely overlooked before the construction of the Mine Run Railroad in 1854.
 In 1832, Johnathan Faust opened the Bull's Head Tavern in what was called Roaring Creek Township; this gave the town its first name, Bull's Head.
 In 1842, Centralia's land was bought by the Locust Mountain Coal and Iron Company.
 Alexander Rae, a mining engineer, moved his family in and began planning a village, laying out streets and lots for development.
 Rae named the town Centreville, but in 1865 changed it to Centralia because the U.S. Post Office already had a Centreville in Schuylkill County.
 The Mine Run Railroad was built in 1854 to transport coal out of the valley.